The Science of Satellite Signal Acquisition: How ACUs Ensure Connections

 Every satellite in geostationary orbit has a fixed position relative to Earth, but from the perspective of a ground station, factors like latitude, longitude, and altitude affect how the satellite appears in the sky.

-To ensure a smooth acquisition process, an ACU first calculates the look angle—the precise azimuth and elevation angles at which the antenna must be positioned to find the satellite.
+To ensure a smooth acquisition process, an ACU first calculates the look angle—the precise azimuth and elevation angles at which the antenna must be positioned to find the satellite in satellite antennas.

 How the ACT Determines Look Angels: